alexanno/postgis-sql-api/README.md

 Host as a Node web app or as a function app or similar

 The db_user should have _only_ SELECT permissions.
 There are no security measures in the function.
 Use at own risk!
-If the query gives an error - a 500 without any text is returned as output.
+If the query failes an error is casted without any text is returned as output.
 As a poor man's measure for some security.

 Usage example
 ```